ms-garshasbi/service-placement-simulator-1.5/README.md

 ```

 ### Usage
 To use the simulator, first, its configurations must be set.
 In the client-side directory, you'll find a `configuration.json` file.
-In this file, you can determine which algorithm you want to use for service placement; the `cmd` property is used for this purpose, accepting values such as PSBGA for running the paralell GA.
-In addition, the scale of systems is determined via the `scale` property, which accepts values including small, medium, large, and xlarge.
+In this file, you can determine which algorithm you want to use for service placement; the `cmd` property is used for this purpose, accepting values such as `PSBGA` for running the paralell GA.
+In addition, the scale of systems is determined via the `scale` property, which accepts values including `small`, `medium`, `large`, and `xlarge`.
 If you want to create a new scale, the infrastructure properties are set in the `useCase` property.
 The configuration file also allows you to configure the algorithms settings and set the IP and Port of the server.
-Additional details about the configuration file can be found at the beginning of the configuration file.

 After setting the configuration file, you can run the client-side simulator by executing the following command: